Is there something you’re interested in exploring that we’re not covering? Is there a trend, topic or issue you want to dig into more?

 - EdTech Update – Links to blog posts by educators covering new tech tools.

-- The Horizon Report: K12 Edition – eagerly awaited annual reports that look at emerging technologies, trends and challenges.
-Interesting to go back and look at earlier reports too to see how well the predictions have panned out.
+- The Horizon Report: K12 Edition – Eagerly awaited annual reports that look at emerging technologies, trends and challenges.
+Look at earlier reports to see if predictions have panned out.
+(Note: the organization that produced these reports has ceased operation.
+There’s hope the CoSN will pick up the project.)

 There are so many things you could do for this topic!
 I’ve listed a few ideas below, but I know you’ll all be able to come up your own great ideas.
 I can’t wait to see what you all come up with for this topic.